-These two menus take you to pages where you can manage, respectively, all the comments and feedbacks posted to your blog by visitors.
-We recommend disabling comments on publicly accessible ACPS blogs; that is done using the Settings menu (below).
+This menu takes you to pages where you can manage all the comments posted to your blog by visitors.
+For security reasons, we e disable comments, trackbacks, and pingbacks on publicly accessible ACPS blogs.

 Here you control how your site looks.
 The pull-down menu shows links to pages where you manage the Theme applied to your site; Widgets in your sidebars; Menus for navigation; a place to add your own stylesheet rules (CSS); and controls for your header and background images.

 Plugins are self-contained modules that add functionality to your site.
 From this page you can activate, deactivate and configure the available plugins.